 3.1.3 Travel Times

 Travel time validation is a common MOE used for freeway models and arterial corridors.
 The availability and quality of travel time data has become better in recent years due to advancement in probe data and Bluetooth technologies.
 Common sources for travel time data include Bluetooth detectors, probe data or floating car studies.
 Where possible, collect and report out travel times in 15-minute intervals.
+Review, verify and document the validity of the travel time data prior to developing the traffic model.
+Coordinate with WisDOT regional traffic staff as appropriate.

 If using both segment speeds and travel times for model validation, the roadway limits used for these comparisons should be of different lengths.
 It is desirable to have the travel time comparisons use longer lengths than the segment speed comparisons.
 The intent of the travel time validation test is to capture vehicle behavior at a larger scale while the intent of the speed validation test, whether spot or segment, is to capture the behavior at a more local level.